 The Chinese government was totally unprepared for this sudden and unprecedented gathering.
 Though few of the communist party leaders had a bit sympathy for the reform demands, but majority were viewing it as a threat to their political existence.

-In the meanwhile, Soviet leader Mikhail Gorbachev paid a visit to Beijing.
+In the meanwhile, Soviet leader Mikhail Gorbachov paid a visit to Beijing.
 His welcome ceremony was prescheduled at Tiananmen Square.
 But due to the sit-in protest there, the event was forced to be shifted in the airport.
 That too embarrassed the Chinese authority.

 The capital’s movement was by then spreading in other parts of the country.
 People were blocking vital points in other major cities too.

 As the situation was becoming out of control day by day, the communist party decided to take hardline.
-Martial law was imposed on 20 May and the army was ordered to gather around 250,000 personnels in the capital.
+Martial law was imposed on 20 May and the army was ordered to gather around 250,000 personnel in the capital.

 However the government’s plan to deploy troops in Beijing failed as the protesters strongly prevented them in the city’s main entry points.
 Therefore government had to took the forces back to their bases on 24 May.
 By the end of May, the number of the protesters in Tiananmen Square reached 1 million.